 The Uniqueness of Jesus’ Resurrection.

 When a Jewish rebel (seen as a messianic figure by Jewish followers as one who would vindicate Israel from foreign rule as prophesied in the Old Testament), with a following, was crucified the followers either disbanded the cause and searched for another Jewish rebel to follow or, alternatively, they died alongside their leader because of fighting the Romans.
 Either way the movement died.
 As far as we know this happened to Theudas, Simon ben Giora, Athronges, Bar Kockbar, John of Gischala, and others.
-However, this is what should have happened to Jesus.
-Jesus should have been crucified and his movement obliterated like everyone else’s.
+However, this is what should have happened to Christ.
+Christ should have been crucified and his movement obliterated like everyone else’s.
 The disciples and earliest followers should have, judging from history, disbanded and gone looking elsewhere.
-However, from Jesus an entire movement begins.
+However, the opposite seems to have happened as from Christ an entire movement begins.
 What do the earliest witnesses tell us it was?
 The resurrection.

-This is not all we could present but as a cumulative case the evidence reviewed is quite persuasive in favour of God’s resurrecting Jesus from the dead.
-The resurrection hypothesis boasts early and multiple attestation, captured the hearts and minds of Jesus’ earliest followers (disciples), enemies (Paul), and non-believers (James).
+The abovementioned is not all one could present in favour of the resurrection hypothesis.
+However, as a cumulative case the evidence reviewed appears to provide an impressive case for God’s resurrecting of Christ from the dead.
+The resurrection hypothesis boasts early and independent attestation, captured the hearts and minds of Christ’s earliest followers (disciples), enemies (Paul), and non-believers (James).
 Couple this with its unlikely Jewish conception and its radical uniqueness “it may,” explains historian Gerd Ludemann, “be taken as historically certain that Peter and the disciples had experiences after Jesus’s death in which Jesus appeared to them as the risen Christ” (Ludemann, 1995: 80).

 Craig, W. & Armstrong, W. 2003.
 God?
 A Debate between a Christian and an Atheist.
 Oxford University Press.